 It is best practice to draft an employment contract that includes specific entitlement and termination terms before choosing a Poland payroll option.
 In Poland, employers can terminate employment contracts at any time without penalty as long as the employer and employee mutually consent.
 The notice periods for termination depend on how long the employee has worked for the company.

-Poland Payroll Processing Company
+Payroll Processing Company in Poland

 Choose a Poland payroll outsourcing solution that will save you time and worry over compliance — Globalization Partners.
 Contact us today to learn more.